-PAS' transactions committee also considered a number of factors relating to the procedural safeguards involved in the negotiation of the merger agreement, including those discussed below, each of which it believed supported its decision that the merger is fair to and in the best interest of PAS stockholders (other than PepsiCo, Metro and the other affiliates of PepsiCo).
-In addition, PAS' transactions committee also believes that the merger is procedurally fair to the unaffiliated stockholders of PAS for the following reasons:
+PAS' transactions committee also considered a number of factors relating to the procedural safeguards involved in the negotiation of the merger agreement, including those discussed below, each of which it believed supported its decision and provided assurance of the procedural fairness of the merger to the stockholders of PAS unaffiliated with PepsiCo or its affiliates:

-- the fact that PAS' transactions committee is comprised solely of independent directors who are not employees of PAS, are not affiliated with PepsiCo or any of its affiliates, and were appointed solely to represent the interests of PAS stockholders other than PepsiCo and its affiliates, which contributed to PAS' transactions committee's determination as to fairness because it believed such individuals could objectively evaluate the proposed transaction; - the fact that PAS' transactions committee was delegated full power and authority to decide whether or not to recommend a transaction with PepsiCo or any alternative thereto and PAS' board of directors could not approve the transaction with PepsiCo or any alternative thereto without receiving the favorable recommendation of PAS' transactions committee, which contributed to PAS' transactions committee's determination as to fairness because it believed that recognition of such power and authority by PAS' board of directors allowed PAS' transactions committee to objectively evaluate the transaction; - the fact that PAS' transactions committee received the advice and assistance of Goldman Sachs, as financial advisor, and Sullivan & Cromwell LLP, as its legal advisor, and requested and received from Goldman Sachs its opinion that, as of August 3, 2009 and based upon and subject to the factors and assumptions set forth in its written opinion, the exchange ratio and the cash election price to be paid to the holders (other than PepsiCo and its affiliates) of shares of PAS common stock, taken in the aggregate, pursuant to the merger agreement was fair from a financial point of view to such holders, which PAS' transactions committee believed supported its conclusion that the price offered by PepsiCo was fair to unaffiliated PAS stockholders: - the fact that the financial and other terms and conditions of the merger agreement were the product of negotiations between representatives of PAS' transactions committee and its advisors, on the one hand, and PepsiCo and its advisors, on the other hand, which contributed to PAS' transactions committee's determination as to fairness because it supported PAS' transactions committee's view that the transaction was procedurally fair to the unaffiliated stockholders of PAS; - the recognition by PAS' transactions committee that PAS' board of directors could consider and recommend superior proposals, which contributed to PAS' transactions committee's determination as to fairness because it supported PAS' transactions committee's view that the price offered by PepsiCo would need to be high enough to mitigate the risk to PepsiCo that an alternative proposal could occur and be approved;

-- the recognition by PAS' transactions committee that PAS' board of directors could, in the course of reviewing PAS' transactions committee's recommendation, modify or withdraw the recommendation of the merger and merger agreement if the failure to so modify or withdraw would be inconsistent with its fiduciary duties to the holders of PAS common stock, which contributed to PAS' transactions committee's determination as to fairness because it allows PAS' board of directors to change its recommendation so that unaffiliated PAS stockholders would be fully informed in making a voting decision with respect to the transaction; - the fact that if PAS' board of directors makes an intervening event change of recommendation, then, in addition to the adoption of the merger agreement by a vote of a majority of the outstanding shares of PAS common stock, the affirmative vote of holders of a majority of the outstanding shares of PAS common stock excluding any shares beneficially held or held of record by PepsiCo and its affiliates, Robert C. Pohlad or certain persons or entities affiliated with him and the directors and officers of PAS would be required to adopt the merger agreement, which contributed to PAS' transactions committee's determination as to fairness because under certain circumstances adoption of the merger agreement requires the affirmative vote of a majority of the outstanding shares of PAS common stock held by unaffiliated holders; and - the fact that the opinion of Goldman Sachs addresses the fairness, from a financial point of view, of the merger consideration to be received by PAS stockholders not affiliated with PepsiCo and its affiliates, which PAS' transactions committee believed supported its conclusion that the price offered by PepsiCo was fair to unaffiliated PAS stockholders.
+- the fact that PAS' transactions committee is comprised solely of independent directors who are not employees of PAS, are not affiliated with PepsiCo or any of its affiliates, and were appointed solely to represent the interests of PAS stockholders other than PepsiCo and its affiliates; - the fact that PAS' transactions committee was delegated full power and authority to decide whether or not to recommend a transaction with PepsiCo or any alternative thereto and PAS' board of directors could not approve the transaction with PepsiCo or any alternative thereto without receiving the favorable recommendation of PAS' transactions committee; - the fact that PAS' transactions committee received the advice and assistance of Goldman Sachs, as financial advisor, and Sullivan & Cromwell LLP, as its legal advisor, and requested and received from Goldman Sachs its opinion that, as of August 3, 2009 and based upon and subject to the factors and assumptions set forth in its written opinion, the exchange ratio and the cash election price to be paid to the holders (other than PepsiCo and its affiliates) of shares of PAS common stock, taken in the aggregate, pursuant to the merger agreement was fair from a financial point of view to such holders; - the fact that the financial and other terms and conditions of the merger agreement were the product of negotiations between representatives of PAS' transactions committee and its advisors, on the one hand, and PepsiCo and its advisors, on the other hand; - the recognition by PAS' transactions committee that PAS' board of directors could consider and recommend superior proposals; - the recognition by PAS' transactions committee that PAS' board of directors could, in the course of reviewing PAS' transactions committee's recommendation, modify or withdraw the recommendation of the merger and merger agreement if the failure to so modify or withdraw would be inconsistent with its fiduciary duties to the holders of PAS common stock; - the fact that if PAS' board of directors makes an intervening event change of recommendation, then, in addition to the adoption of the merger agreement by a vote of a majority of the outstanding shares of PAS common stock, the affirmative vote of holders of a majority of the outstanding shares of PAS common stock excluding any shares beneficially held or held of record by PepsiCo and its affiliates, Robert C. Pohlad or certain persons or entities affiliated with him and the directors and officers of PAS would be required to adopt the merger agreement; - the fact that the opinion of Goldman Sachs addresses the fairness, from a financial point of view, of the merger consideration to be received by PAS stockholders not affiliated with PepsiCo and its affiliates; and - the availability to PAS stockholders who do not vote for adoption of the merger agreement of appraisal rights under Delaware law, which provides stockholders who dispute the fairness of the merger consideration with an opportunity to have a court determine the fair value of their shares.